jskrwc/Conformer/README.md

 ## Usage

 **Conformer** is essentially a collection of methods.
-Call the methods on the data you wish to format, and it will be returned in that particular format.
-The method nomenclature is hopefully useful, and often sufficient to see what will be returned.
+Call the methods on the data you wish to format, and the data will be returned in that particular format.
+The method nomenclature is hopefully useful, and often sufficient to inform what will be returned.
 Methods are named with form **conform-_methodname_**

 For example, the method `conform_ssn(input)` will return  `'123456789'`

 for inputs of `123-45-6789`, `123.45.6789`, `123 45 6789` etc...`